 Selected mostly at midfield for the hurlers and in the forward line for the footballers, Sean represented Offaly at Minor and U-21 in both codes.
 He moved up to the Offaly senior football panel in 2006 and the senior hurlers a year later, hitting 1-2 in his championship debut against Tipperary.

 Indeed, Sean holds the rare distinction of being a member of two championship panels at different venues on the same day, when Offaly’s qualifier fixtures clashed on July 19th 2008.
-The Faithful County hurled Waterford in Thurles, where Sean was an unused substitute and returned to Tullamore where he came on in the second half for the footballers v Down.
+The Faithful County hurled Waterford in Thurles, where Sean was an unused substitute, and he quickly returned to Tullamore and entered the fray in the second half for the footballers v Down.

-Remaining with the footballers until the end of 2011, he switched allegiance to the hurlers in 2012 and has remained with them since.
+Remaining with the footballers until the end of 2011, he switched allegiance to the hurlers in 2012 and remained with them from then on.

 With an all-action style, Sean compensated for his lack of size with super athleticism and never-say-die spirit which has endeared him to Offaly fans for over a decade.